Yircas/CIFAR10-image-classifier/README.md

 ## Prerequisites
 - I'd recommend Conda to setup this project.
 You can get Conda by installing [Anaconda/Miniconda](https://www.anaconda.com/download/success).
 - You need [Jupyter](https://jupyter.org/) or a Code Editor like [VS Code](https://code.visualstudio.com/download) with the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) to view .ipynb-files.
-- Currently a GPU with [Cuda](https://developer.nvidia.com/cuda-downloads) is needed for training, make sure you have this

 ## Setup
 1. Clone this repository with "git clone https://github.com/Yircas/CIFAR10-image-classifier.git"